nysuri/vue-example-project/docs/declarative-rendering.md

 message.value = 'Changed'
 ```

-==ref()== can take any value type and create an object that exposes the inner value under a .value property.
+`ref()` can take any value type and create an object that exposes the inner value under a .value property.

 ### Rendering

-Reactive state declared in the component's ==<script setup>== block can be used directly in the template.
+Reactive state declared in the component's `<script setup>` block can be used directly in the template.
 This is how we can render dynamic text based on the value of the counter object and message ref, using mustaches syntax:

 {% raw %}
 ```vue